 Yet, LinkedIn can be a powerful lever for your career and your business.

 1. It’s not that time-consuming to develop your LinkedIn network

-In reality, you can develop your network in only 20 minutes a day.
+In fact, you can develop your network in 20 minutes a day.
 20 minutes with an incredible return on investment!

-Because in these 20 minutes a day you can :
+Because in those 20 minutes a day, you can :

 - Make yourself visible by posting relevant comments.